nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 Below, we've prepared some resources that are worth reading to familiarize yourself with COVID-19 and the virus that causes it, SARS-CoV-2.
 This information will make interpreting the data we present in this narrative easier.

-ALL OF THESE LINKS MUST BE UPDATED BEFORE GOING LIVE
+ALL OF THESE LINKS MUST BE UPDATED FROM THE HEROKU TO REAL NEXTSTRAIN BEFORE GOING LIVE
 <div>
   <a href="https://nextstrain-s-help-l4vprghc6cr6.herokuapp.com/coronavirus/human-CoV"><img alt="microscopy image of coronaviruses" width="100" src="https://nextstrain.org/static/ncov_narrative-76cfd610d11ef708d213a3170de9519f.png"/> Background on Coronaviruses </a>